bikram-singh/gcp-billing-agent/README.md

 ## 🌐 Overview

 The **GCP Billing Intelligence Agent** is a fully automated cost monitoring solution for GCP organizations.
-It uses **Google ADK** with **Vertex AI** to intelligently orchestrate billing data collection, anomaly detection, report generation, and Slack alerting - all without any stored credentials.
+It uses a **hybrid approach** - Google ADK with Vertex AI for intelligent BigQuery data fetching, and direct Python calls for reliable report generation and Slack delivery.

 The pipeline runs automatically every day at **9:00 AM IST** via GitHub Actions - no manual trigger needed.